Terre Haute House: Attempts at revival

 By the time Burke took office, Haute Maison had secured the necessary funding commitments in the form of syndication of Historic Tax Credits, New Markets Tax Credits, and certain state credits.
 Essentially all funding, including the mortgage funding was to come from out-of-town sources.

 Bischoff and Anderson met with Burke, not to obtain any form of city financial support, but to ask him to refrain from seeking to block their effort.
 In response, Burke later attended an Urban Enterprise Association meeting in which he warned the membership against providing the project $250,000 in assistance it had promised the developers.

-Later a legal representative of the developer’s New Market Tax Credit funding source came to town simply to determine that the city was receptive to the development.
+Later, a legal representative of the developer's New Market Tax Credit funding source came to town simply to determine that the city was receptive to the development.
 Burke, through his representative, successfully soured the representative on investment in the city.
 He had many other cities seeking such investment and willing to contribute their fair share.

 Burke successfully blocked all other efforts to renovate the building by convincing the building owners to allow the city to take control and create and publish a request for proposals for the structure.
 Attorneys for both the building owner and the city drafted the RFP.
-The RFP specified that no city assistance would be provided and $1,000,000 in assistance previously promised to prospective developers by the property owner would not now be available.
+The RFP specified that no city assistance would be provided and $1,000,000 in assistance, previously promised to prospective developers by the property owner, would now be unavailable.
 All responses to the RFP were rejected and the project and several million dollars in public assistance and unspecified incentives provided by the property owner were made available to Greg Gibson, who did not present a proposal in response to the RFP.

 When Kevin Burke was elected mayor of Terre Haute in 2003, he promised to decide the issue once and for all — Burke's campaign platform had included tearing down the Terre Haute House from the early days of his mayoral run.
 Once elected, Burke's administration obtained an option to purchase the property from the Hulman family in October 2004.

 In January 2005, the city's Department of Redevelopment put out a request for proposals for rehabilitating the old hotel and other historic buildings on the property or redeveloping the site.
 On May 25, 2005, the committee overseeing the process announced that none of the four rehab proposals met the city's stated financial criteria and thus the project was back at square one once again.
 The city's purchase option expired the following month, leaving the hotel's future once again in limbo.